-stunt.
+"Oh, kid," she said, laughing conspiratorially at our stunt.
 "I tell you what!"

-had walked from Burr Oak, Kansas to Kadoka, South Dakota, behind an ox-drawn covered wagon when she lived in several of the surrounding counties at the time. was six years old, helping to herd her family's three cattle and to pick up cow chips for the evening fire.
-Later, with her husband, Cal, she settled on 2,365 acres of shortgrass prairie in the Sandhills overlooking the Niobrara doing."
-And the results were amazing.
-River on what they called The White Horse Ranch.
+Ruth was old enough to be my grandmother.
+She had walked from Burr Oak, Kansas to Kadoka, South Dakota, behind an ox-drawn covered wagon when she was six years old, helping to herd her family's three cattle and to pick up cow chips for the evening fire.
+Later, with her husband, Cal, she settled on 2,365 acres of shortgrass prairie in the Sandhills overlooking the Niobrara River on what they called The White Horse Ranch.